srl-labs/containerlab/docs/manual/topo-def-file.md

 Although it is totally fine to define a node without any links (like in [this lab](../lab-examples/single-srl.md)) most of the time we interconnect the nodes to make datapaths.
 One of containerlab purposes is to make the interconnection of nodes simple.

-Links are defined under the `topology.links` container in the following manner:
+Links are defined under the `topology.links` container in the topology file.
+For their definition two general formats exist.
+That is a brief and a more expressive form, with the latter allowing for a more distinct setup of the certain link attributes.

+##### Brief link format

+The brief version looks as follows.

 ```yaml
 # nodes configuration omitted for clarity